 PROCEDURES

-The level, complexity and cost of such security measures and safeguards shall be commensurate with the risk classification of each such EPHI repository.
+The level, complexity and cost of such security measures and safeguards shall be commensurate with the risk classification of each such ePHI repository.
 The diverse nature of the Departments within the Covered Entity’s HIPAA health components necessitates a high level of autonomy in planning, designing and implementing HIPAA security measures and safeguards.
 Each Department must meet the following minimum guidelines in implementing security measures and safeguards:

-Low risk EPHI repositories may be appropriately safeguarded by normal best-practice security measures in place such as user accounts, passwords and perimeter firewalls.
+Low risk ePHI repositories may be appropriately safeguarded by normal best-practice security measures in place such as user accounts, passwords and perimeter firewalls.

-Medium and high risk EPHI repositories must be secured in accordance with HIPAA Security Policies and Procedures.
+Medium and high risk ePHI repositories must be secured in accordance with HIPAA Security Policies and Procedures.

 Covered Entity will evaluate the following factors when selecting and implementing administrative, physical and technical security safeguards: